Malvagfr/electric-load-forecasting/README.md

 - The idea is reproducing the behaviour in the past so it's possible to test that final solution will have a good perforance in the future.

-Precictions are calculated using the following information in different regions of the country:
+Precictions are calculated using the following information for different regions of the country:

 - **Temperature** (K)
 - **Population** (people)